sunny-chung/hello-http/doc/transports/grpc.md

 ![gRPC Demo](../grpc.gif)

 ## Using Plaintext or TLS protocols
-To use the plaintext protocol, use `http://` or `grpc://` schemas in the URL.
+To use the plaintext protocol, use `http://` or `grpc://` schemes in the URL.

-To use the TLS protocol, use `https://` or `grpcs://` schemas in the URL.
+To use the TLS protocol, use `https://` or `grpcs://` schemes in the URL.

 SSL setting can be configured in the [Environment setting](../features/environments).